If you sell or transfer your vehicle you must tell DVLA straight away using the V5C registration certificate.

 - your signature

-Make sure the new keeper sends DVLA a completed V62 form to apply for a new registration certificate.
-Otherwise the police could still contact you if they need to make enquiries about the vehicle.
+Check the new keeper sends DVLA a completed V62 form to apply for a new registration certificate.
+Otherwise the police could contact you about the vehicle.

 Once DVLA have updated their records you’ll get a letter within 4 weeks confirming that you’re not liable for the vehicle any more.